jonathonw/moc-sim/README.md

         by the field `<Transform>`.
 It accepts as valid text all of the interfaces listed in the interfaces section of [Supported Processes][Supported-Processes].
 The `<PartConst>`
-        field accepts a number which is used as the partition constant for the input signal.
-The output function accepts any valid formatted python function, as described above.
+        field, if the process supports it, accepts a number which is used as the partition constant for the input signal.
         Interface processes are defined this way:

             <process6>